 By: Theresa Airey

-My choice of the Moab papers is the Entrada Rag Bright White.
-It has a smooth, toothy feel similar to a traditional hot press watercolor paper and it's made in the USA of 100% cotton that is acid free and lignin free.
-The bright white surface renders vivd color and exceptional details in the print and because of its pure white bright surface, it is an outstanding paper for printing B&W images.
+Moab Entrada Rag Bright White has a smooth, toothy feel similar to a traditional hot press watercolor paper and it's made in the USA of 100% cotton that is acid free and lignin free.
+The bright white surface renders vivid color and exceptional details in the print and because of its pure white bright surface, it is an outstanding paper for printing B&W images.
 I print all my Infrared straight B&W images on this paper as the paper renders the image with deep rich blacks and bright whites and great details.

 Both Arches' Bright White Watercolor paper and Fabriano's Classico 5 watercolor papers work very well in inkjet printers and give you a great print.
 You should buy the l40lbs, Hot Pressed Watercolor paper.

 The original print will be muted in color if compared to an inkjet print, but if you jack up the saturation and contrast, you will come close to the inkjet version.
 In any case, if they are to hand color the image, this will not matter.
 It is a far cheaper way to go, especially for beginners.